 any bugs, issues or lack of functionality back to the developer(s) in charge and track the progress of bug fixing.

 - Perform Release Management on solutions ready to be released or already released.

 - Manage source code, while keeping proper versions for backup purposes.

 Services, in addition to the SharperSkills TFS Training in order

 to establish a culture of DevOps at SAB.
 Starting as early as the Requirement

-Gathering stage, up-to and continuously improving Release Management, One Global selected the Agile DevOps Process as the
+Gathering stage, up-to and continuously improving Release Management, State Audit Bureau selected the CMMI DevOps Process as the

 Process Template of Choice.

 Development Team Skills Assessment

 Sharper Software met with the members of the Development Team and performed one-to-one interviews to arrive at